symfony/symfony-docs/contributing/documentation/overview.rst

     $ git clone git://github.com/YOURUSERNAME/symfony-docs.git

+According to the framework's sources the documentation repository is split into three branches: ``2.0`` for the current Symfony 2.0.x release, ``2.1`` for the current Symfony 2.1.x release and ``master`` as the development branch for upcoming releases.

-Unless you're documenting a feature that's new to Symfony 2.1, your changes should be based on the 2.0 branch instead of the master branch.
+Unless you're documenting a feature that's new to Symfony 2.1, your changes should always be based on the 2.0 branch instead of the master branch.
 To do this checkout the 2.0 branch before the next step:

 .. code-block:: bash